soney/ProgramsInformationPeople/_sources/Assessments/week5a1.rst

    :answer_c: t
    :feedback_a: Yes, this is the sequence that we iterate over.
    :feedback_b: This is the iterator variable.
 It changes each time but is not the whole sequence itself.
    :feedback_c: This is the accumulator variable.
-By the end of the program, it will have a full count of how many characters are in the items are in cawdra.
+By the end of the program, it will have a full count of how many items are in cawdra.
    :correct: a
    :practice: T
    :topics:

    Which of these is the sequence?

    .. sourcecode:: python

-   cawdra = ['candy', 'daisy', 'pear', 'peach', 'gem', 'crown'] t = 0 for elem in cawdra:
+    cawdra = ['candy', 'daisy', 'pear', 'peach', 'gem', 'crown'] t = 0
+    for elem in cawdra:
         t = t + len(elem)

 .. mchoice:: question5_1_1_3
    :answer_a: item